 Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
-The centerpiece of this lush and mountainous protected area are the Alerce forests.
+The centerpiece of this lush and mountainous protected area is the Alerce forests.
 The Alerce is a towering tree species native to the Andes Mountains that can live for over 4,000 years.

 Alerce Costero National Park is a protected area located in the Los Ríos Region of southern Chile.
 Situated within the Cordillera Pelada, part of the larger Chilean Coastal Range, the national park hosts a forest of endangered Patagonian cypress.

 The Altiplano is a high plateau region in west-central South America where the Andes are the widest.
 The bulk of the Altiplano-Puna plateau lies in Bolivia, its northern parts in Peru, and its southern parts in Chile and Argentina.
 The Altiplano Basin is a sedimentary basin located on the plateau.

 Altiplano-Puna Volcanic Complex (South America) The Editor Sat, 06/18/2022 - 18:50